 Summer Entertaining is easy when you follow these tips for a color coordinated tabletop and dessert display!

-- I recently made a shopping trip to World Market where I picked up some great summer entertaining supplies.
+- I recently made a shopping trip to World Market where I picked up some great summer party supplies.
 Among them were the orange cups, chevron napkins, white mini colanders, and individual bottles of Moscato wine.
 These were the starting point to my design which led me to the orange-flavored cake recipe below.

 - The mini white colanders add an interesting element to the place settings and can be used as a party favor for guests.
-I added a large navel orange inside and wrote on real leaves with a gold marker.
+I added a large navel orange inside and wrote guest’s names on real leaves with a gold marker.
 I pinned the leaf on to the orange with a decorative straight pin and these make fantastic place cards!